 While frustrating, the good news is that you can review past appointments in your calendar rather easily.

-Restoring your Google Calendar data.
+Restoring your Google Calendar history.

 Unless it’s removed, calendar entries remain in your Google Calendar forever.
 It should noted, however, that the Android app only syncs 12 months.